Controlled Switching of Bose-Einstein Condensation in a Mixture of Two Species of Polaritons: EXPERIMENTAL METHODS

 \section{EXPERIMENTAL METHODS}

-In the experiments reported here, we used a GaAs/AlGaAs microcavity structure very similar to those of previous experiments \cite{alnatah2024critical,alnatah2024bose,alnatah2025strong}.
+In the experiments reported here, we used a GaAs/AlGaAs microcavity structure very similar to those of previous experiments \cite{alnatah2024bose,alnatah2025strong,liang2025mirror}.
 The microcavity sample consisted of a total of 12 GaAs quantum wells with AlAs barriers embedded within a distributed Bragg reflector (DBR).
+The DBRs are made of alternating layers of AlAs and \ce{Al_{0.2}Ga_{0.8}As}.
+The top DBR is composed of 23 pairs and the bottom DBR is composed of 40 pairs.
 The quantum wells are in groups of four, with each group placed at one of the antinodes of cavity.
-A key feature of the experiments described here is that a sample with lower $Q$-factor was used than the best possible.
+A schematic illustration of the sample structure is provided in the Supplementary Material.
+A key feature of the experiments described here is that they were performed using a sample with a lower Q factor than the highest-quality samples available.
 For the very high-$Q$ samples used in previous works (e.g., \cite{steger2015slow,nelsen2013dissipationless,alnatah2024coherence}), the scattering from UP to LP is faster than the decay rate, making the UP hard to detect.
 As the cavity lifetime is decreased, it becomes comparable to the time for conversion from UP to LP, so that we can easily see the dynamics of the two populations competing for condensation.
 We therefore used a variation with $Q$ nominally equal to $\sim 4\times 10^4$.

-The sample was placed in a variable-temperature microscope cryostat, and the polaritons were generated by non-resonantly exciting the sample with a wavelength-tunable laser, set to a reflectivity minimum (719.2 nm) approximately 172 meV above the lower polariton resonance.
+The sample was placed in a variable-temperature microscope cryostat, and the polaritons were generated by non-resonantly exciting the sample with a wavelength-tunable continuous wave laser, set to a reflectivity minimum (719.2 nm) approximately 172 meV above the lower polariton resonance.
 To minimize heating of the sample, the pump was modulated using an optical chopper operating at a 1$\%$ duty cycle, producing pulses of roughly 25 $\mathrm{\mu s}$--much longer than the intrinsic timescales of the polariton dynamics.
 The non-resonant pump excitation created electron-hole pairs, which relaxed in energy and formed polaritons.
 The photoluminescence (PL) was collected using a microscope objective with a numerical aperture of 0.75 and was imaged onto the entrance slit of a spectrometer.
 The image was then sent through the spectrometer to a CCD camera for time-integrated imaging.